 My daughter and I do not have periodontitis, our gums are perfectly healthy.
 Aspen made this up because of its lack of ethic and hungriness to get revenue from whoever gets there.
 Aspen also dares to deny the prevention services that we have the right to get as is the case for yearly cleaning.

-Review about: Aspen Dental Dental Cleaning.
+Product or Service Mentioned: Aspen Dental Dental Cleaning.

 Reason of review: Pricing issue.